Pandavar Bhoomi: Plot

-Dhanasekar was a rich farmer in the same village along with his brothers and Ranjith, sisters Kavitha and Thamarai (also Shamitha), and mother.
-Vinu Chakravarthy, a distant relative of Dhanasekar is also a farmer in the same village, but does not like Dhanasekar's family and always picks quarrels with them.
+Rajkiran was a rich farmer in the same village along with his brothers and Ranjith, sisters Kavitha and Thamarai (also Shamitha), and mother.
+Vinu Chakravarthy, a distant relative of Rajkiran is also a farmer in the same village, but does not like Rajkiran's family and always picks quarrels with them.
 One day, Vinu and his sons sport a tractor (rare for that time) and a new Royal enfield in front of the villagers, who get to know that they have leased off a portion of land to a Tanning factory.
 Despite the village council's warning to cancel the lease as it would pollute entire water source, Vinu and his sons refuse.
-The village's farmers, led by Dhanasekar and his brothers waylay the tanning factory officials and explain their issue, following which the project is shifted to another place.
+The village's farmers, led by Rajkiran and his brothers waylay the tanning factory officials and explain their issue, following which the project is shifted to another place.
 Vinu and his sons refuse to return the advance payments, and their new vehicles are eventually ceased off by the factory management.

-The next night, Vinu Chakravarthy poisons the farm pond of Dhanasekar, thereby killing all of Dhanasekar's cows and oxen that drank water from the pond.
-Dhanasekar gets furious and lodges a complaint with the police following which Vinu Chakravarthy is incarcerated.
+The next night, Vinu Chakravarthy poisons the farm pond of Rajkiran, thereby killing all of Rajkiran's cows and oxen that drank water from the pond.
+Rajkiran gets furious and lodges a complaint with the police following which Vinu Chakravarthy is incarcerated.
 Things cool off a bit, but then to everyone's shock, the family learns that Thamarai is in love with Akash, Vinu Chakravarthy's younger son.
-Dhanasekar and Manorama warn Thamarai to forget Akash and they plan to get her married immediately with someone else.
+Rajkiran and Manorama warn Thamarai to forget Akash and they plan to get her married immediately with someone else.
 But on the day of marriage, Thamarai elopes from home with Akash and Manorama dies the same night, as she could not tolerate this.

-While Dhanasekar and his brothers perform their mother's funeral and take her body to the graveyard in a procession, Thamarai comes along with Akash following their wedding.
+While Rajkiran and his brothers perform their mother's funeral and take her body to the graveyard in a procession, Thamarai comes along with Akash following their wedding.
 Ranjith gets furious seeing her and he runs towards them with a sickle, and decapitates Thamarai and Akash in anger.
 All happened in a fraction of second and Ranjith could not believe that he killed his own sister.
 He then feels guilty and surrenders to the police and is sentenced to 14 years of imprisonment.

-Out of sorrow and shame, Dhanasekar and his family members covertly leave the village and move to Tirupur where they earn well and the family comes back to the same village after 11 years.
+Out of sorrow and shame, Rajkiran and his family members covertly leave the village and move to Tirupur where they earn well and the family comes back to the same village after 11 years.
 But they are worried that Ranjith's life will be spoiled as no girl will marry him as he has been jailed.
 So they decide to get Jeeva married to him, as it is socially permissible for a man to marry his elder sister's daughter.
 Jeeva though not interested in the proposal, agrees to marry her maternal uncle Ranjith for the well-being of her family.
 Since Ranjith will be released 2 years earlier due to good behaviour, the family is building the new house for the to be couple.